sansomlee2/htn/README.md

 ### Submission Procedures:
 1. Fork the repo
 2. Edit template class AirMilesPromotion.java
-3. Submit a pull request for your code.
+3. Submit a pull request for your code